VEuPathDB/SiteSearchData/README.md

 # SiteSearchData
+ATTN: make a new tag everytime the model is updated, and add to tagger qa versions file. this is necessary to rebuild the image in the SiteSearchData container that runs upon site rebuild va the jenkins_presenter_updater job.

 This project contains the fixings to produce data for a VEuPathDB site search solr core, and to load that data.

 All data produced and loaded complies with the [VEuPathDB Site Search solr schema](https://github.com/VEuPathDB/SolrDeployment/blob/master/configsets/site-search/conf#schemaxml-and-friends).